 6. Don’t automatically discard the ends of vegetables (like carrot tops or onion skins/tops) or the crusts of stale bread–these things too are able to be used easily and deliciously in a meal!
 Vegetable odds and ends can be put in a Ziploc bag in your freezer door and then made into a broth when the bag is full.
-(I’m planning on doing a post later on making homemade broth, so if you want more details, stay tuned for that upcoming post.)
+(See my post on just how to make your own super easy homemade broth here.)
 Stale bread can be mixed with a little melted butter or olive oil and some herbs for a tasty topping to a casserole or can be baked and made into homemade croutons.

 7. For one week out of each month (maybe the last week leading up to a paycheck), try out a “pantry-and-freezer clean-out challenge”—look at what you already have in your pantry, freezer, and refrigerator, and get creative with your meals over the next week until you’ve used up as much as possible of what you already have (and bought the least amount of new stuff that you can get away with).
 Sometimes our budgets necessitate this kind of week, but as with most things in life, if you take it on as a challenge, it won’t feel like a deprivation and will give you an added sense of accomplishment at the end of it, to boot.